Music Honorary and Professional Societies

 Tau Beta Sigma is the national honorary band sorority whose membership is open to college students who have participated in a college band program.
 Founded in 1946, Tau Beta Sigma is a student service and leadership recognition society whose purpose is to assist music directors in developing leadership and enthusiasm within the band.
 It provides the band with organized service activities, while giving its members experience in organization, leadership and social contacts.
 The local chapter at the University of Mississippi is Beta Tau

-The National Association for Music Educators (formerly the Music Educators National Conference or MENC) is a voluntary, nonprofit organization representing all phases of music education in schools, colleges, universities, and teacher-education institutions.
+The National Association for Music Educators (formerly the Music Educators National Conference) is a voluntary, nonprofit organization representing all phases of music education in schools, colleges, universities, and teacher-education institutions.
 Active membership is open to all persons engaged in music teaching or other music educational work.
 Students interested in joining the Collegiate Chapter at Ole Miss should contact faculty adviser Dr. Alan Spurgeon.

 The American Choral Directors Association is a non-profit professional organization of choral directors with an active membership composed of directors from schools, colleges, universities, religious organizations, and professional choral groups.
 Associate members include students and other interested individuals, institutions, music publishers and manufacturing firms.
 For information on the student ACDA chapter contact faculty adviser Dr. Debra Spurgeon.